 Which player has the best subtitle support?

-IINA offers excellent subtitle support with automatic online search and extensive customization.
+IINA and Vidi both offer excellent subtitle support with automatic online search through OpenSubtitles and extensive customization.
 Elmedia Player and VLC also provide strong subtitle features including timing adjustments and style customization.

 Which player uses the least system resources?